lastzero/test-tools/README.md

 The Doctrine connection class (`TestTools\Doctrine\DBAL\Connection`) serves as a ready-to-use example.
 It works as a wrapper for the standard connection class (white box inheritance).
 Black box inheritance (`TestTools\Fixture\BlackBox`) is used by the Buzz client (`TestTools\Buzz\Client`) to encapsulate any ClientInterface.

-`TestTools\TestCase\WebTestCase.php` can be used for functional testing of Symfony controllers based on the regular DI configuration of your application:
+`TestTools\TestCase\WebTestCase.php` can be used for functional testing of Symfony controllers based on the regular service configuration of your application:

 ```php
 use TestTools\TestCase\WebTestCase;